Phase-lag predicts nonlinear response maxima in liquid-sloshing experiments: Abstract

 \section{Abstract}

 Mass-spring models are essential for the description of sloshing resonances in engineering.
-By measuring the liquid's centre of mass in a horizontally oscillated rectangular tank, we show that low-amplitude sloshing obeys the Duffing equation.
+By experimentally measuring the liquid's centre of mass in a horizontally oscillated rectangular tank, we show that low-amplitude sloshing obeys the Duffing equation.
 A bending of the response curve in analogy to a softening spring is observed, with growing hysteresis as the driving amplitude increases.
-At large amplitudes, complex wave patterns emerge (including wave-breaking and run up at the tank walls), competition between flow states is observed and period-three motion arises.
-Here the Duffing equation fails to capture the observed transitions and the nonlinear resonance point, but it still describes the sloshing amplitude accurately.
+At large amplitudes, complex wave patterns emerge (including wave-breaking and run up at the tank walls), competition between flow states is observed and the dynamics departs progressively from Duffing.
+We also provide a quantitative comparison of wave shapes and response curves to the predictions of a multimodal model based on potential flow theory \citep{Faltinsen2009} and show that it systematically overestimates the sloshing amplitudes and the hysteresis.
 We find that the phase-lag between the liquid's centre of mass and the forcing is the key predictor of the nonlinear response maxima.
 The phase-lag reflects precisely the onset of deviations from Duffing dynamics and -- most importantly -- at resonance the sloshing motion always lags the driving by $90^\circ$ (independently of the wave pattern).
-This provides an in-situ indicator to predict the nonlinear response maxima and confirms the theoretical $90^\circ$-phase-lag criterion of \cite{Peeters2011}.
+This confirms the theoretical $90^\circ$-phase-lag criterion \citep{Cenedese2020}.